eduvpn/documentation/GUEST_USAGE.md

   **NOTE** these will become public;
 * A web site we can refer end-users to for this particular _Secure Internet_ server (Optional);
+* The SAML metadata URL that contains all the organizations that have access to your server which will be used to populate the eduVPN applications;
 * The full hostname (FQDN) of your VPN server;
 * Make sure TLS is configured properly!
 Use e.g.
   [SSL Server Test](https://www.ssllabs.com/ssltest/);